Building a high-impact church staff team is worthy of your best skill and effort and leadership.

 - Chocolate and ANYTHING

 The result is exponential.
 There is synergy.
 Synergy is what happens when teams are able to be both healthy and high-performing.
 Health by itself is good and helpful.
 High-performance by itself is fruitful and productive.
-But bringing the two together creates exponential possibilities.
+But bringing health and high-performance together creates exponential possibilities.

 The best teams are both healthy and high-performing.
 They get along well and they get stuff done.
 There is a life-giving culture and a result-producing outcome.
 There is minimal dysfunction and maximum production.
 They focus on relationship AND results.